TymeFly/eel/README.md

 These values can come from any, all or none of the following sources:
 - The environment variables
 - The JVM properties
-- Maps
+- One or more `java.util.Map` objects
-- Lambda functions
+- One or more lambda functions
-- A hardcoded string which is associated with **All** variable names.
+- A single hardcoded string which is associated with **all** variable names.
 This is usually used as a default value.

-EEL will treat values read from the Symbols Table as Text.
-In most cases EEL will correctly convert the value to the type required by the operator that uses it.
+EEL will read values from the Symbols Table as Text, however in most cases it will correctly convert the value to the type required by the operator that uses it.
 If this is insufficient then explicit conversion functions can be used to ensure the correct type (see below)

 If a key exists in multiple sources, then the first source added to the Symbols Table takes priority.
 Because of this, no further data sources can be defined after a hardcoded string has been added.

 Once defined, a Symbols Table can be used to evaluate multiple EEL Expressions.
-However, there is no requirement that an EEL Expression has to use a Symbols Table when it is evaluated.
+There is no requirement that an EEL Expression has to use a Symbols Table when it is evaluated.

 Symbols Table objects are built using a fluent API; the entry point is `SymbolsTable.factory()`.
 In addition, there are